scuzzydude/asimov/asimov.md

 Operating an NBA Franchise as a public good has to make certain tradeoffs.
 First, the measurement of success is not revenue.
 However, enough revenue needs to be generaterd to meet the salary cap and overhead of supporting a team and the fanbase.

 First, the live venue must fill every seat, every night.
 That's the best way to appreciation.There will be some suites and a few season ticket sections, but we'll do away with corporate sales altogetiher.
-Scoot(84) works as a prime shard, and many shards operate with charecterisitics that qualify them
+Scoot(84) works as a prime shard, and many shards operate with characteristics that qualify them

 ## Getting there